davidiwezulu/spring-boot-jwt-security/README.md

-# Spring Boot JWT Security Package
+# Java Spring Boot JWT Security Package

 This repository contains a fully-functional security package for Spring Boot applications.
 It provides authentication and authorization using JSON Web Tokens (JWT), role-based access control, and customizable security configurations.